Introduction

 If No: Analyze the discrepancy.
 Was it a landing page issue?
 A targeting mismatch?
 Feed this data back into your understanding of the tool.

 Step 4: Fatigue Management (Ongoing) Set up automated alerts for creative fatigue.
-When Creative Score flags a winning ad as "decaying," immediately brief the design team to produce iterations (e.g., change the hook, swap the background color) to extend the lifespan of that winning concept.
+When Creative Score flags a winning ad as "decaying," AI-driven creative testing agencies immediately brief the design team to produce iterations (e.g., change the hook, swap the background color) to extend the lifespan of that winning concept.

 Step 5: The Discrepancy Audit (Monthly) Once a month, conduct a deep dive into the "False Positives" (High Score, Low ROAS) and "False Negatives" (Low Score, High ROAS).